subasgit/backdoorfinder/README.md

 Click Register Now and obtain APIKey.
 Initially you get 25 free API credits.
 Please review the pricing details.

 Scope: I'll add support for VirusTotal lookup as well at later point.

+### Writing the process output to csv file

+function: convert_to_csv

+This function will create new csv file for every procedure that calls this.
+We need to send the file name and parameters to write to the file as part of the arguments.

+If this is the first time this script is run, it will create new file under the directory where you execute this script and populate the parameters that is passed on to it.
+If the file exists, then new parameters are appended on to the csv file.
+Each time this function is called by a procedure, it appends with iteration number.
+This will help in filtering the latest runs